+49.2.
 Will, at any time, enable the financial position of the Society to be determined with reasonable accuracy;

-Will enable the Directors to ensure that the financial statements of the Society comply with section 10 of the Financial Reporting Act 1993, and any group financial statements comply with section 13 of that Act, in either case, as if the Society were a “reporting entity” for the purposes of that Act;
+49.3.
+Will enable the Directors to ensure that the financial statements of the Society have been prepared in accordance with New Zealand Generally Accepted Accounting Practice (“NZ GAAP”) and that the Financial Statements comply with Public Benefit International Public Sector Accounting Standards (“PBE IPSAS”) and the Financial Reporting Act 2013, as appropriate for Tier 1 not-for-profit public benefit entities.

+49.4.
 Will enable the financial statements of the Society to be readily and properly audited; and